Abstract

 Bioinformatics analysis Methods

-Single-Cell Analysis.
+Single-Cell Analysis

-Comparison of scRNA-seq with Bulk RNA-Seq.
+Comparison of scRNA-seq with Bulk RNA-Seq

-Flow cytometry and FACS analysis
+Flow cytometry sorting of bacteria and analysis

 Antibiotic killing and persister counting assay